 You can find all our videos via our graphicxtras channel on youtube.
-You can find out how to mottle shapes, how to distort them, combine with text, load them, use as paths, use as shape layers, how to re-color, how to combine them into patterns and much more.
+You can find out how to mottle / distress them, how to distort them, combine with text, load them, use as paths, use as layers, how to re-color, how to combine them into patterns and much more.
 If you would like to see a video about this particular set, please contact us and I will try and create a video or two or three on the subject in Adobe PS CC 2014 or perhaps earlier (I don't have all the versions of PS active)